HigherOrderCO/HVM/README.md

 ![](bench/_results_/QuickSort.png)

-This test once again takes advantage of automatic parallelism by modifying the usual QuickSort implementation to return a concatenation tree instead of a flat list.
-Again, this allows HVM to use multiple cores, but not fully, which is why it doesn't significantly outperform GHC.
-I'm looking for alternative sorting algorithms that make better use of HVM's implicit parallelism.
+This test modifies QuickSort to return a concatenation tree instead of a flat list.
+This makes it embarassingly parallel, allowing HVM to outperform GHC by a wide margin again.
+It even beats Haskell's oficial sort from Data.List!
+Note that flattening the tree will make the algorithm sequential.
+That's why we didn't chose MergeSort, as `merge` operates on lists.
+In general, trees should be favoured over lists on HVM.

 Composition (Optimal)
 ---------------------